imtayadeway/imtayadeway.github.io/reading-list/index.md

 - [The Sarah Book][the sarah book], by Scott McClanahan
 - [Picture Perfect Lighting][picture perfect lighting], by Roberto Valenzuela
 - [Caca Dolce][caca dolce], by Chelsea Martin
+- XUnit Test Patterns, by Gerard Meszaros
+- Structure and Interpretation of Computer Programs, by Harold Abelson and Gerald Jay Sussman

 ### 2018